Our eye doctors recommend you have a comprehensive eye exam every one to three years, depending on your age, risk factors, and physical condition.

 Glaucoma is the Sneak Thief of SIGHT

 Do you have a family history of glaucoma?
 If so please schedule an eye exam.
 Glaucoma is the second most common cause of blindness.
 Glaucoma is called the sneak thief of sight because it has no symptoms at all until the disease is very advanced.
 Once vision is lost through Glaucoma, it can never be regained.
 The only way to know if you have glaucoma is to have a comprehensive eye examination on a regular basis.
-For more information regarding our glaucoma experts and glaucoma treatment options please visit our glaucoma section of this ophthalmology website.
+Learn more about glaucoma and glaucoma treatment options offered by the glaucoma specialists at Washington Eye Physicians and Surgeons.

 Are you over 50 years old?